 The main types of skin cancer are squamous cell carcinoma, basal cell carcinoma, and melanoma.
-Most skin cancers can be treated effectively if they are detected early.
+Most of these cancers can be treated effectively if they are detected early.

-Skin cancer called squamous cell carcinoma is normally not life-threatening, but it can be aggressive.
-Squamous cells are flat cells in the epidermi's middle and outer layer.
+Squamous cell carcinoma is normally not life-threatening, but it can be aggressive.
+These are flat cells in the epidermi's middle and outer layer.
 They shed cells on a regular basis as new ones form.
 Squamous cell carcinoma is a type of skin cancer that can develop in these cells.
 Squamous cell cancers are also known by the term non-melanoma skin cancer.

 These cells are found in the basal cell layer of the epidermis, which is located at the bottom of the epidermis.
-This type of skin cancer is also known as basal skin cancer.
-These cell divide often in order to replace the squamous cells that wear away at the skin's surface.
+These cells divide often in order to replace the squamous cells that wear away at the skin's surface.
 These cells get thinner as they move up the epidermis, eventually becoming squamous cells.
-Most often basal skin cancer develops on areas of skin exposed to the sun, such as the face.
-Basal skin cancer is also known as non-melonoma skin cancer.
+Most often this disease develops in areas of skin exposed to the sun, such as the face.
+Basal cell carcinoma is also known as non-melanoma skin cancer.

-The basement membrane separates the epidermis from the deeper layers of skin. when skin cancer progresses, it usually penetrates this barrier and spreads to the deeper layers of healthy skin.
+The basement membrane separates the epidermis from the deeper layers of skin.
+When the cancer progresses, it usually penetrates this barrier and spreads to the deeper layers of healthy skin cells.